Syllabus for Pre-AP Spanish

 6. The Arts

-1. Vocabulary: The first five chapters in the Triángulo Workbook will be
+1. Vocabulary: The ten chapters of the Triángulo Workbook will be covered,

 2. Grammar: All indicative and subjunctive moods are reviewed and expanded,